Gautier30/AVP-Localization/Documentation/Readme.md

 # Driving the car

 When the car is calibrated, we can actually start driving.
-Again, the Donkey Car documentation makes it really straightforward.
+Again, the Donkey Car documentation makes it really straight forward.
 Here are some commands to start driving the car:

 ```
 cd ~/mycar